This is a sample report for a fictional company — start your free trial to see your site’s real data every Monday.

 No conversion events recorded this week.
 The contact page received 23 sessions — the highest single-week count this year — but no form submission events are being tracked in GA4.
 This is likely a tracking gap, not zero submissions.
 See Recommendation 1.

-WebSignalytics checks whether your site appears in AI search responses each week.
-This week we ran 10 queries relevant to Meridian Consulting across Perplexity and ChatGPT.
+This week WebSignalytics ran 10 queries relevant to Meridian Consulting across Brave Search, ChatGPT, Google Gemini, and Perplexity.

 2 of 10 queries returned a mention — up from 0 last week.
 Both mentions were in Perplexity responses to queries about change management consulting in Ontario.
-This is the first time Meridian has appeared in AI search results since monitoring began four weeks ago.
+This is the first time Meridian has appeared in AI search results since monitoring began.

 hybrid workplace strategy consultants Canada